Hari31416/pystock/README.md

 ## More Examples

 For more examples, please refer to the notebook [Working_With_pystock.ipynb](https://github.com/Hari31416/pystock/blob/main/Working_With_pystock.ipynb).
 Also have a look at [Downloading_Data.ipynb](https://github.com/Hari31416/pystock/blob/main/Downloading_Data.ipynb).
+Please also have a look at [Working_With_frontier.ipynb](https://github.com/Hari31416/pystock/blob/main/Working_With_frontier.ipynb) to see how to use the `frontier` module to plot efficient frontiers.

 ## Documentation